oliverde8/PageComposer/Readme.md

 ];
 ````

-This can be practicalif the parent elements display needs to be aware of it's children.
+This can be practical if the parent elements display needs to be aware of it's children.

-**Exemple :** You hava a list of products, in the parent element, and woul like to display them.
+**Exemple :** You have a list of products, in the parent element, and would like to display them.
 You can call
-the children element whose alias is `thumbnail` and display is as many times as necessery.
+the children element whose alias is `thumbnail` and display is as many times as necessary.

 ```php
 <?php